Accords-Library/strapi.accords-library.com/README.md

 npm install
 ```

-If you have access to the database and files, the database is located in `.tmp/data.db`, the media files are in `public/uploads`.
+If you have access to the database and files, the database is located in `.tmp/data.db`, the encryption keys are localed in `.env`, and the media files are in `public/uploads`.
 Transfer those to the new instance before running Strapi.

 To run strapi:
 ```bash